TakahiroCecilHasegawa/omegaQlProject/README.md

 # OmegaQlProject

+This is one of the projects of Omega Partners Inc, OmegaQlproject to construct yield curve of Risk Free Rate, SOFR and TONAR.

 ## Abstract
 I implement an yield curve of JPY OIS called for "TONAR" which is the RFR of JPY, and USD's whose RFR is called for "SOFR".
 Python is adoped for this project because major financial library, Qunatlib, is available for python platform and there are many kinds of mathematical library for financial numerical results.